tpronk/sandra/SAFs/template/README.md

-# Overview of SANDRA Analysis Framework demo Files
+# Overview of SANDRA Analysis Framework templates
 File | description
 ------ | -----------
 Install SANDRA (from GitHub).R | Installs SANDRA (run this once when setting up a new analysis framework)